DomiKamu/OhmerPrems/docs/modules/6OP-DX-Kompakt/Manual.md

 - Operational sample rate: recommended 44100Hz/48000Hz, or higher.
 - Output jacks: 9 (MASTER output, OP1, OP2, OP3, OP4, OP5, OP6, P.EG, LFO).
 - Output voltage ranges: -5V to +5V (10V peak-to-peak).
-- Stereo: none (all outputs are mono, but polyphonic).
+- Stereo: none (all outputs are mono).
+- Polyphonic outputs: yes (up to 16 channels).
 - Banks: 4 (named INT, CART1/C1, CART2/C2, CART3/C3), each holds 32 voices.
 - Voices: 32 per bank.
-Any voice can be loaded from external VCED SysEx file.
+Any individual voice can be imported from external VCED SysEx file.
-- SysEx (and .6opdx) files can be imported via right click menu, or by drag and drop the file over the touchscreen.
+- SysEx (and .6opdx) files can be imported/opened via right click menu, or by drag and drop (over the touchscreen).
 - Bank/voice select by voltage: supported via VOICE input jack (0V to +10V unipolar CV).
 - Global Preferences (via dedicated page, from MENU button), but more restrictive.
 - Modulation Matrix (via dedicated page, also from MENU button).
 - 8 assignable independent CV input jacks.
-- "Keyboard" split and response range (from Preferences page).
+- "Keyboard" split and response range (adjustable from Preferences page).
 - Quick boot feature: on first installation in the rack, on full reset to factory (**Initialize** command, from right click menu).

 ---